-Achieving Synergy of IoT Tools: The Benefits of an Effective, Single-vendor IoT Ecosystem
+Achieving Synergy of IoT Tools: The Benefits of an Effective, Single-vendor Internet of Things Ecosystem

 Disparate by nature, the IoT touches many areas of the modern world; it is in our homes, on our streets, in our cars, hospitals and workplaces… clearly, there is a need for automation, flexibility, adaptation to meet the demands of vertical specifics and integration if full synergy and its benefits are to be realized.